Damon Huard

-Damon Paul Huard (born July 9, 1973) is an American former professional football quarterback.
+Damon Paul Huard (born July 9, 1973) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He is the director of community relations and fundraising for the University of Washington football program, his alma mater.

-Huard was signed by the Cincinnati Bengals as an undrafted free agent in 1996, and played twelve seasons in the National Football League (NFL) with the Miami Dolphins, New England Patriots, and Kansas City Chiefs.
-While with the Patriots, he won two Super Bowl rings.
+Huard was signed by the Cincinnati Bengals as an undrafted free agent in 1996, and played 12 seasons in the NFL with the Miami Dolphins, New England Patriots, and Kansas City Chiefs.
+While with the Patriots, he won two Super Bowl rings as a backup.

 Early life

 Born in Yakima, Washington, Huard grew up southeast of Tacoma in Puyallup, where his father Mike Huard, was a high school teacher and the head football coach.
 He was the first player to hold a snap for kicker Ryan Longwell when they played for Aylen Junior High in Puyallup.

 Damon Huard attended Puyallup High School, where he was a letterman for the Vikings in football and basketball.
 He played tight end as a sophomore, as the quarterback was senior Billy Joe Hobert who later was an NFL quarterback.
 As a senior in 1990, Huard was named the Powerade State Player of the Year winning All-America honors.